Colorado Mortgage Advisor

 Yes, depending on eligibility, location, income, credit, and available programs.
 FHA, VA, USDA, conventional low-down-payment options, and down payment assistance may be worth reviewing when available.
 The important part is understanding the total payment, cash needed, and program requirements upfront.

+Yes.
 Agents can send over scenarios where the buyer has been told no, has complex income, is self-employed, is buying an investment property, is using VA financing, or needs a stronger pre-approval review.
 The goal is to identify issues early and help protect the transaction before the buyer is under contract.

 Loan options are still available when they fit.